Cetaphil's Guide to Rosacea

 Rosacea often occurs in people of Scandinavian, Scottish, Welsh, or eastern European descent ranging from 20 to 70 years old.
 While it tends to occur more frequently and is more apparent in people with fair skin, rosacea has been diagnosed in Asians and African-Americans and can occur in any skin type.
 Women are more likely to get rosacea than men; however, men are more likely to experience more severe symptoms such as rhinophyma (bulbous nose).

 - Frequent redness, blushing or flushing on the face

 - Pimple-like facial blemishes (some contain pus and others do not)

 - Small red lines on your face caused by enlarged bloods vessel

 Causes of Rosacea

 The causes are unknown.
-Various theories suggested that rosacea is caused by bacteria, mites, a fungus, a malfunction of the connective tissue under the skin, or psychological factors, but none of these are proven.
+Various theories suggest that rosacea is caused by bacteria, mites, a fungus, a malfunction of the connective tissue under the skin or psychological factors but none of these are proven.
 People are susceptible due to a variety of factors such as heredity and skin colour.

 Medical Conditions and Medication: Frequent flushing, menopause, chronic cough, caffeine withdrawal syndrome, vasodilators, topical steroids.
 Always check with your doctor.